yotammanor/Open-Knesset/docs/devel/source/css_docs.rst

     OpenKnesset$ nvm use
     OpenKnesset$ npm install

-Make your changes to the files in the ``less`` directory, and compile the using (assuming you're in the ``Open-Knesset`` directory)::
+Make your changes to the files in the ``less`` directory, and compile (assuming you're in the ``Open-Knesset`` directory)::

     $ cd OpenKnsset
+    OpenKnesset$ nvm use
     OpenKnesset$ npm run less

 .. _Node.js: http://nodejs.org/